OPEN HOUSE - Sept 14

 Joint Concentration Options

 Students can combine two concentrations, allowing them to expand their knowledge in both areas.
+A joint concentration degree combines the competencies of each concentration.
 The joint concentration options for Environmental and Occupational Health are:

 SLU graduates are employed all over the nation and internationally in a wide variety of settings and positions.
 Some of the career paths in environmental and occupational health include:Government research scientist or investigator